California Nonresident Tuition Exemption Request (AB 540)

 - Copy of your official California Adult School Transcripts 1 year of full time attendance = 420 class hours).

-- Copy of your official Transcripts from a California Community College (1 year = 24-semester units of credit or 54 quarter units of credit or a minimum of 420 class hours per year (or semester or quarter equivalent per year) in non-credit courses).
+- Copy of your official Transcripts from a California Community College (1 year = 24-semester units of credit or 36 quarter units of credit or a minimum of 420 class hours per year.
+For noncredit courses, a year’s attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).

 To verify you have met the graduation/degree requirement please submit: